hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_nonclassic_barabasi/visualization.png'>
 </center>

-As expected, this network is quite similar to the one we produced using the Classic Barabasi configuration, with the more highly connected agents at the centre of the visualization and those less connected on the sides.
-This is, however, a much more highly connected network, since every agent has at least two connections.
+This network similar to the one we produced using the Classic Barabasi configuration, with the more highly connected agents at the centre of the visualization and those less connected on the sides.
+However this is a much more connected network since every agent has at least two connections.

-## Example - Other Twitter_Suggest Models
+### Other Twitter_Suggest Models

-We shall now run a *twitter_suggest* follow model network simulation without implementing the Barabasi configuration.
-The *INFILE.yaml* file that we will create in this example can be found for reference in the **docs/tutorial_input_files** directory in **hashkat** under the title **tutorial04_other**.
-You can also view the input file used for this example [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml).
+We shall now run a **twitter_suggest** follow model network simulation without implementing the Barabasi configuration.
+The **INFILE.yaml** file that we will create in this example can be found for reference in the [/hashkat/docs/tutorial_input_files/tutorial04_other](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_other/INFILE.yaml).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/NNK9bQ4K9aU" frameborder="0" allowfullscreen></iframe>
 </center>

-### Constructing The Network
+#### Constructing The Network

-Designing a *twitter_suggest* follow model network simulation without implementing the Barabasi configuration can be done by simply going into the *INFILE.yaml* file we just modified for the Non-Classic Barabasi configuration and inputting 'false' for *use_barabasi*, and setting the *Standard* agent type *follow* rate again to 0.01.
+A twitter_suggest follow model may be implemented without a Barabasi configuration.
+Set:

+* use_barabasi: false
+* change 'Standard' agent_type follow_rate to 0.01

-### Running and Visualizing The Network
+#### Running and Visualizing The Network

-Running ***#k@***, we produced the following visualization of this simulation:
+Running **#k@**, we produced the following visualization of this simulation:

 <center>
 <img src='../img/tutorial04_other/visualization.png'>
 </center>

-As we can see, we again have some very highly connected agents in the centre of the visualization and unconnected agents on the sides.
-However, as opposed to *twitter_suggest* follow model simulations that implement the Barabasi configuration, there are no set number of connections that every agent has, which explains the presence of agents with 0 connections.
+As we can see, we again have some highly connected agents in the centre of the visualization and less connected agents on the sides.
+However, as opposed to the Barabasi configurations, there is no set number of connections that every agent has, which explains the presence of agents with 0 connections.

-Looking into the *Categories_Distro.dat* file, we can see a vast amount of information that includes the following:
+Looking into the **Categories_Distro.dat** file, we can see a vast amount of information that includes the following:

 <center>
 <img src='../img/tutorial04_other/categories_distro.png'>
 </center>

-We can see here that the majority of agents made 10 or less tweets, though some made 20 or less.
-Retweeting was disallowed in this simulation, so the retweet ranks all have zero agents within them.
+We can see here that the majority of agents made 10 or fewer tweets.
+Retweeting was disallowed, so the retweet ranks have zero agents.
 We can also see how many agents had a certain number of followers in this network simulation.
-Looking further through this file, we can see that the most followed agent had 86 followers, since after that follow rank, there are zero agents present.
+Looking further through this file, we can see that the most followed agent had 86 followers.

 <center>
 <img src='../img/tutorial04_other/categories_distro1.png'>
 </center>

-A plot of these follow ranks up to a follow rank of 15 is shown below:
+A plot of the follow_ranks up to a follow_rank of 15 is shown below:

 <center>
 <img src='../img/tutorial04_other/follow_ranks.svg'>
 </center>

-## Next Steps
+#### Next Steps

-We have now worked with a few configurations of the *twitter_suggest* follow model.
-Though we did not implement agent types with a *follow* rate when runing Barabasi configurations, you are encouraged to try doing so, as well as running simulations with more agent types, more agents, less regions, etc. The more practice you get using ***#k@***, the better skilled you will be at producing your ideal network simulations.

-Proceed to the next tutorial, where we try using the [*agent* follow model](http://docs.hashkat.org/en/latest/tutorial05/).
+We have now worked with a few configurations of the **twitter_suggest** follow model.
+Proceed to the next tutorial, where we demonstrate the [agent follow_model](http://docs.hashkat.org/en/latest/tutorial05/).